--Fsmon (File System Monitor) Viz Engine Host Name Viz One (MessageQueue Server) Currently Installed Service(s) Z420-DCO vme56-sia SERVICE=ardfsmon STATUS=running PARAMETERS= Note: Fsmon's root-parameter • Viz Engine Host Name: Enter entered by default).
-Make su string specified in the Viz O r the name of the local host (local host name are that the host name is exactly the same as the ne Server Configuration • Viz One (MessageQueue Ser server (do not use a protoco ver): Host name of the active Message Queue I prefix, e.g., http://) IMPORTANT!
-To view and transf Viz One (MessageQueue Server panel.
-Fer files in Viz Artist, the host name entered in the) must also be entered in the Viz One Browser Currently Installed Service(s) with its parameters): Shows the currently installed Fsmon service, • Install/Uninstall: Install and remove a Fsmon service Note: Any currently installed service installed. e must be removed before a new service can be
+- Viz Engine Host Name: Enter the name of the local host (local host name entered by default).
+Make sure that the host name is exactly the same as the string specified in the Viz One Server Configuration - Viz One (MessageQueue Server): Host name of the active Message Queue server (do not use a protocol prefix, e.g., http://)

+IMPORTANT!
+To view and transfer files in Viz Artist, the host name entered in the Viz One (MessageQueue Server) must also be entered in the Viz One Browser panel.

+- Currently Installed Service(s): Shows the currently installed Fsmon service, with its parameters - Install/Uninstall: Install and remove a Fsmon service

+Note: Any currently installed service must be removed before a new service can be installed.